atotic/gesturion/README.md

 # js-gestures
 gesture recognition library
 ## TODO
+1. On effect registration
-4. Make sure single pointer gestures are only handling single pointer
+2. Make sure single pointer gestures are only handling single pointer
-5. On effect registration
 3. Demo pages
+4. Documentation

 ## TODO later
 - Should activation of a gesture cause all other gestures on same element